Ranked from Within: Ranking Large Multimodal Models Without Labels: Uncertainty for Ranking LMMs

 \section{Uncertainty for Ranking LMMs}

-In this section, we discuss the unique characteristics of ranking various Large Multimodal Models (LMMs) compared to conventional ML models.
-We then present three distinct approaches that leverage uncertainty in model predictions for ranking.
+This section discusses the unique characteristics of ranking various LMMs compared to conventional ML models.
+We then introduce three distinct approaches that leverage uncertainty in model predictions for ranking.

-\subsection{What makes ranking LMMs interesting?}
+\subsection{What Makes Ranking LMMs Interesting?}

-\paragraph{Unique Challenges and Potential Methods for Ranking LMMs.} While LMMs can be considered a subset of machine learning (ML) models, ranking them introduces unique challenges not present in traditional ML models.
+\paragraph{Unique Challenges for Ranking LMMs.} While LMMs can be considered a subset of machine learning (ML) models, ranking them introduces unique challenges not present in traditional ML models.
 Below, we discuss the unique characteristics of LMMs and the challenges they bring to the model-ranking process.

-\begin{itemize} \item \textbf{Scale and Architectural Complexity.} LMMs, often pre-trained with billions of parameters (e.g., \mbox{LLaVA-V1.5-7B}~\cite{liu2024visual} with $7$ billion parameters), present significant challenges for traditional ``white-box" analyses.
-Techniques such as examining neuron activations~\cite{alammar-2021-ecco}, analyzing attention patterns~\cite{galassi2020attention, vig2019analyzing}, or assessing weight norms across layers~\cite{neyshabur2017exploring} are computationally and manually prohibitive due to their sheer scale. \item \textbf{Limited Transparency.} LMMs also exhibit transparency challenges.
-First, these models are typically trained on large datasets of instruction fine-tuning samples, which may be publicly accessible or proprietary data.
-As a result, risk assessment methods that require access to training data (\eg, uncertainty estimation \cite{guo2017calibration}) are either unsuitable or should be adjusted.
+First, LMMs often have billions of pre-trained parameters, which presents significant challenges for traditional ``white-box" analysis for ranking various LMMs.
+Second, these models are typically trained on large datasets of instruction fine-tuning samples, which may be proprietary data.
+As a result, risk assessment methods that require access to training data are either unsuitable or should be adjusted.
 Additionally, although some LMMs may disclose their final model weights, other information, such as training loss and intermediate checkpoints, often remains undisclosed.
-The lack of the access to training data and training details limits the use of techniques in the unsupervised accuracy estimation~\cite{Deng_2021_CVPR, Tu_2023_CVPR} and scaling law~\cite{jiang2020neurips, jiang2019fantastic}. \end{itemize}
+The lack of the access to training details limits the use of techniques in unsupervised accuracy estimation~\cite{Deng_2021_CVPR, Tu_2023_CVPR}.

-\paragraph{Using Accuracy-on-the-Line (AoL)?} Given these challenges, one may consider leveraging the AoL phenomenon as a potential method for ranking LMMs.
-Miller~\etal~\cite{miller2021accuracy} describe AoL as a strong linear correlation between probit-scaled in-distribution (ID) accuracy and out-of-distribution (OOD) accuracy across various ML models.
-This suggests that ID accuracy could serve as a reliable predictor of OOD performance, making AoL an intuitive starting point for selecting LMMs in target testing environments.